WordStorm House - a wordsmithery

 So begins an epic tale of early Virginia.
 It was the Company’s second shipment of the kind, begun two years before.
 But for William Micklewood and Margaret Withering -- Will and Maggie -- the Lord Mayor's order meant their journey had only just begun.

-Through it all, the author has sought to see this far distant and foreign world as it might have been seen by those who lived it -- and to give voice to those who have never been heard.
+Less has been invented than merely re-imagined and then repeated for the modern ear and eye.
+Through it all, the author has sought to see this distant and foreign world as it might have been seen by those who lived it -- and to give voice to those who have never been heard.

 It is to their memory and in their honor that Jonathan's Seed is respectfully dedicated.